 Staying warm during a Canadian winter can be tough.
 Climate change could make winter storms more frequent and intense, since warmer air holds more moisture.
 That’s why if you’re a contractor or someone who works outside, you need to take extra care when working in the extreme cold.
-If you’re a contractor or in another profession that requires your work to be done outside, it can get even trickier if you have to wear personal protective equipment (PPE).
+And it can get even trickier if you have to wear personal protective equipment (PPE).

 Keeping warm while working outside:

 - Dress accordingly and stay dry.
 From your ears to your toes, make sure you’re wearing things that allow you to do your job and stay dry.

 - Headwear and eye protection: Get a winter hard hat liner or cap to keep your head and ears warm.
-If you wear safety glasses, get a pair that will protect your eyes from UV rays and help you see better when there’s snow out.
+If you wear safety glasses, get a pair that will protect your eyes from UV rays and help you see better when there’s snowfall..
 Snow tends to reflect light, which can be dangerous if it hinders your vision while you’re working on something.

 - Clothing: Tighter clothing may reduce your circulation and restrict your movement, so dress in loose layers of clothing and moisture wicking fabric.
 Moisture wicking fabric will keep sweat from freezing and keep you dry.
 Water resistant jackets and coveralls will also help you stay dry and act as a barrier from harsh winds and precipitation.

 - Gloves, footwear, and socks: Protective apparel like gloves and insulated waterproof boots will keep your extremities from getting frostbite.

 - Take breaks from being outside.
 There may be days where you’re outside all day, so it’s important to make sure that when you do have a break, you get out of the cold.
 Take a few minutes in your work vehicle to warm up, or better yet, go out and get something warm to eat or drink.

 - Keep moving – But don’t sweat.
-It’s easy to get cold if you’re standing around, but be careful not to build up a sweat!
-Sweat can freeze, and if you’re wearing any fabrics that absorb liquid, that can lower your body temperature fast.
+It’s easy to get cold if you’re standing around but be careful not to build up a sweat!
+Sweat can freeze, and if you’re wearing fabrics that absorb liquid, that can lower your body temperature fast.